viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-2.md

 - [AWS SNS](https://aws.amazon.com/sns/): AWS Simple Notification Service that, among other types of notifications, allow us to send SMS for a phone number;
 - [Terraform](https://www.terraform.io/): IaC (Infrastructure as Code) tool that allow us to provision cloud resources supporting several cloud providers;
 - [Serverless Framework](https://www.serverless.com/): a Framework for support building and deploying serverless functions grouped as a Serverless Service, allowing also the provisioning of resources need for these functions;
-- [NodeJS](https://nodejs.org/): JS runtime where our JavaScript lambda functions gonna be running;
+- [NodeJS](https://nodejs.org/): JS runtime where our JavaScript lambda functions going to be running;
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Of course, the programing language we'll write our lambda.

 ---

 ### Serverless Framework
-The purpose of [Serverless Framework](https://www.serverless.com) is provide a framework development, test, build, deploy and secure serverless applications, grouping functions in a service.
+The purpose of [Serverless Framework](https://www.serverless.com) is to provide a framework development, test, build, deploy and secure serverless applications, grouping functions in a service.
 Supporting several Cloud Providers as well.

 Install it following instructions on https://www.serverless.com/framework/docs/getting-started and...
 Hands on!